google/comprehensive-rust/src/error-handling/try-operator.md

 `Result<AnyT, Err>`.
 It cannot apply the `?` operator on a function returning a `Result<T, OtherErr>` or an `Option<AnyT>`.
 Reciprocally, a function returning an `Option<T>` can only apply the `?` operator on a function returning an `Option<AnyT>`.
-    * You can coerce incompatible types into one another with the different `Option` and `Result` methods such as `Option::ok_or`, `Result::ok`, `Result::err`.
+    * You can convert incompatible types into one another with the different `Option` and `Result` methods such as `Option::ok_or`, `Result::ok`, `Result::err`.
-    * Error types can be implicitely converted into the return type (let's call it`TopLevelErrorT`) with the `?` operator if they implement the `Into<TopLevelErrorT>` trait.
-This can be a good exercise to try out.

 </details>